Skip to content

 decode_tokens(ids)

-Decode a list of token IDs in the language model's vocabulary to a list of byte tokens.
+Decode a list of token IDs to Token objects.

 Parameters: